oresat/oresat-battery-testing/README.md

 - Build Python extension for libb6: `$ make -C libraries`

 ### Udev Setup
-Copy the .rules file (from the Documentation folder) into the folder on your computer which contains rules files for udev.
+Copy the .rules files (from the Battery Tester folder) into the folder on your computer which contains rules files for udev.

 For me it is: /etc/udev/rules.d

 This will allow you to run test.py without requiring sudo.

 ### Run
+from oresat-battery-testing

-"python engage.py"
+"python -m battery_tester"